yashdoke7/yashdoke7/README.md

 - Implemented modified A* planning for partial observability and dynamic obstacles.
 - Deployed PPO-based control with reward shaping for rule-compliant navigation.
-- Validated logic in high-fidelity simulation before real-world integration.
+- Validated logic in simulation before real-world integration.

 ---